Helen Glover: 2015

 On 19 April 2015, Glover and Heather Stanning won the women's pair at the British rowing trials at Caversham, they took 7 minutes 36.09 seconds and finished ten seconds ahead of Jessica Eddie and Louisa Reeve, followed by Katie Greves and Zoe Lee.
 Glover said: "We not only have great respect for each other as athletes but we are great friends on and off the water.
 I can genuinely say I want to win these races as much for Heather as for myself.
 We know how much we put into every session – it isn’t just our day job, it’s our passion."

-On 31 May, Glover, partnered by Heather Stanning, retained her European title at the 2015 European Rowing Championships held in Poznan Poland.
+On 31 May, Glover, partnered by Heather Stanning, retained her European title at the 2015 European Rowing Championships held in Poznań, Poland.
 They won both their heat and the semi-final and set a new European record time of 6:58.28 in the final.
 They defeated the silver medallists, Noemie Kober and Marie Le Nepvou of the Netherlands, by over six seconds.
 Glover said: "It's good to keep tallying them up and keep it exciting, but we don't go flat out on the start line thinking the aim of the day is to break records."
 Quadruple Olympic gold medallist Sir Matthew Pinsent, reporting in The Times, described Glover and Stanning as "within reach of sporting immortality".

 On 21 June, Glover and Stanning won gold in the women's coxless pair at the second round of the World Rowing Cup at Lake Varese in Italy.
 Their winning time, 06:53.67, was half a second off the World Cup Best Time, defeating Megan Kalmoe and Kerry Simmonds of the USA 2 by 1.6 seconds, less than a length.